 Most people use social media to document all areas of their life.
-However, personal injury attorneys are extremely adept and skilled at obtaining destructive or incriminating evidence regarding a victim a personal injury, in an attempt to discredit their claims of physical injury or personal harm.
+However, personal injury attorneys are extremely adept and skilled at obtaining destructive or incriminating evidence regarding a victim of a personal injury, in an attempt to discredit their claims of physical injury or personal harm.

 It is critical to remember that all of your social media accounts including Facebook, Twitter, Instagram, and others are always up for public consumption even if you have your settings listed as private.
 Any of your friends or family members can take a screenshot of your social media postings or pictures and then send them to anyone else at any time, making any social media account not truly private.
 Your post and pictures on social media can negatively impact your ability to receive compensation for your personal injury claim.